 Call Your Insurance Company Right Away

-As mentioned, you will need to file a claim soon after the incident to avoid the risk of your claim being denied.
-When you do contact your agency, be sure to provide them with as much information as possible, including a description of the damage, photos, receipts, police reports, medical records, and any other info that your insurer will need to assess your claim.
+As mentioned, you should file a claim soon after the incident to avoid the risk of being denied.
+When you contact your agency, be sure to provide them with as much information as possible.
+This includes a description of the damage, photos, receipts, police reports, medical records, and any other info that your insurer will need to assess your claim.

-The last thing you want is to have an insurance claim denied, especially after being diligent about making your premium payments.
+The last thing you want is to have an insurance claim denied, especially after being diligent about making your payments.
 But there are certain things that you may be doing that could put you at risk of having your claim denied.
-Not only should you keep up with payments, but also make sure that you’re honest in your application, you file your claim in a timely manner, and the incident in question is included in the policy.
+Not only should you keep up with payments, but also make sure that you’re honest in your application.
+Similarly, be sure to file your claim on time, and that the incident in question is included in the policy.